freddobson/extensions/README.md

--- the file object has some useful properties file:full() -- returns the full path to the file file:path() -- returns the path relative to the ls() file:full() -- returns the name of the file file:size() -- returns the size of the file in bytes file:is_dir() -- returns if the item is a directory file:is_file() -- returns if the item is a non-directory file
+-- the file object has some useful properties file:full() -- returns the full path to the file file:path() -- returns the path relative to the ls() file:name() -- returns the name of the file file:size() -- returns the size of the file in bytes file:is_dir() -- returns if the item is a directory file:is_file() -- returns if the item is a non-directory file
 ```

 #### Network